-Component/Unit/Examination Content Overview Assessment Details Component 1: Appraising Music Western Classical Tradition, 1650- 1910 (the Baroque solo concerto, the Classical operas) Music for Theatre from 1930 onwards Art Music since 1910 (modern, contemporary classical, electronic art, experimental and minimalist 40% of the qualification (120 marks) A single exam paper with listening and written questions using excerpts of music: Section A: Listening (56 marks) Section B: Analysis (34 marks) Section C: Essay (30 marks) Component 2: Performing Music - 35% of the qualification (50 marks) Solo and/or ensemble performing as an instrumentalist, or vocalist and/or music production (via technology).
-35% of the qualification (50 marks) A recital of at least ten minutes of performance in total is recorded and sent to the examiner.
-Component 3: Composing Music - 25% of the qualification (50 marks) At least 41⁄2 minutes of music.
-Composition 1: Composition to a brief (a choice of seven briefs including Bach choral harmonisation); Composition 2: Free composition 25% of the qualification (50 marks)
+Component/Unit/Examination Content Overview Assessment Details Component 1: Appraising Music Western Classical tradition Rock and Pop 20th Century Music 40% of the qualification (120 marks) A single exam paper with listening and written questions using excerpts of music Component 2: Performing Music - 35% of the qualification Solo and/or ensemble performing as an instrumentalist, or vocalist and/or music production (via technology).
+35% of the qualification A recital performance that is recorded and sent to the examiner Component 3: Composing Music - 25% of the qualification 3 Compositions: 2 to a brief and one free 25% of the qualification

 Teaching & Learning Practical lessons and compositional tasks run throughout the course alongside music theory work.
-There will be use of the iMac Suite and Music technology to assist in composing tasks.
+There will be use of Music technology to assist in composing tasks.
 Performing in front of an audience is a key element of the course.
 Students are required to be independent learners and are required to practice their instrument of choice in their own time throughout the two years.
-A total commitment to extra-curricular musical activities.
-A Level candidates are expected to be leading members of the music department.

 Subject Combination A Level Music combines well with any other subject offered within the Sixth Form.
-However, the course draws upon elements of Art, Drama, Maths and History.
+However, the course draws upon elements of Art, Drama, Maths, History, Psychology and Computing.

 University/Vocational destinations and careers The course should be taken by students who wish to study music in higher education and those who wish to pursue a career of whatever sort in music.
 Virtually all universities offer the subject, often in conjunction with another arts subject especially a language, and increasingly music technology can be studied at a variety of institutions.
-Students wishing to pursue a performing career in music should consider the courses available at the various conservatoire-type institutions, such as the Royal College of Music, although it might be desirable to follow an academic music course first.

 The course should be taken by those interested in an arts administration career, a possible career in the recording industry and those intending to teach music.
-It may also be taken by those students who seek to pursue a course that will offer insight into one area of the performing arts and who wish to retain a life-long interest in the subject.
+It may also be taken by those students who seek to pursue a course that will offer insight into one area of the performing arts.